 What to Wear on European River Cruise in Fall

 Similar to cruising in Spring, doing a river cruise in Fall can have extremely changeable and wet weather.
-We therefore recommend taking water proof and water proof clothing, a good umbrella and plenty of layers with you.
+Therefore it is always a good idea to take water proof and water proof clothing, a good umbrella and plenty of lightweight layers with you.
 Also a pair of boots instead of sandals will be helpful.

 What to Wear on a River Cruise in Europe